 What if full text is not available?

-If the full text is not available online, you may request the article from the library using the “request through interlibrary loan” link on the right side of the “Find it” page.
+If the full text is not available online, you may request the article from the library using the “Order via interlibrary loan” button on the “Find it” page.

-I clicked on a “full text” link, but I only got the journal page
+I clicked on a “Article” link, but I only got the journal page

 “Find it” will try get you as close to the article level as possible.
 The journal publisher controls where we are able to link — journal home page, volume, table of contents, or article.
 In some cases, depending on the structure of the source, you may need to navigate further through the publisher’s web site to get to the specific article.